 While pure mathematics occupies a great deal of Professor Hammond's attention, he also maintains an active interest in the liberal arts, particularly in topics relating to literature and religion.
 He is delighted whenever he can find connections between mathematics and the arts.
 He has given several talks on Dante's use of mathematical imagery in the Divine Comedy, as well as a lecture on the place of science and mathematics in Gulliver's Travels.

-Professor Hammond's recent publications include the papers "Adjoints of composition operators with rational symbol" and "Norm inequalities for composition operators on Hardy and weighted Bergman spaces."
-He has given numerous talks on his research, most recently at the International Workshop on Operator Theory and its Applications (IWOTA) in Williamsburg, Virginia.
+Professor Hammond's recent publications include the papers "Composition–differentiation operators on the Hardy space" and "Normality and self-adjointness of weighted composition–differentiation operators."
+He has given numerous talks on his research, most recently at the Northeastern Analysis Meeting (NEAM) in Syracuse, New York.

 He has taught a variety of courses at Connecticut College, including calculus, discrete mathematics, differential equations, linear algebra, real analysis, complex analysis, abstract algebra, and topology.
 In the fall of 2005 he introduced an interdisciplinary freshman seminar entitled "Intimations of Infinity."

 270 Mohegan Ave.

 New London, CT 06320

 316 Fanning Hall